Loading...

 Portion Control

-Reduce the portion size of both the palak paneer and the steamed rice.
-Smaller portions can help manage blood sugar levels better.
+Reduce the portion size of both the palak paneer and steamed rice.
+Smaller portions can help manage the glucose spike.

 Increase Fiber Intake